Page Contents

 Section 5: Cessation of Exemption

-However, State Government will provide an opportunity to the local authority, religious or charitable institutions to prove why not to issue such an order.
-And why not take the necessary action.
+However, State Government will provide an opportunity to the local authority, religious or charitable institutions to prove why not to issue such an order and why not take the necessary action.

 Section 6: Conditions Regarding The Inapplicability of Standard Rent on Premises